TheAbdullahChaudhary/qcs-ecs-infra-setup/MANUAL_ECS_DEPLOYMENT_GUIDE.md

 ## Phase 9: ECS Task Definitions

+### Task Definitions and Service Discovery
+You must create your ECS task definitions before you can launch ECS services.
+The ECS service will use the task definition and, if configured, will register running tasks with the Cloud Map service for DNS-based discovery.

 ### What is a Task Definition?
 A task definition is the blueprint for your containerized application.
 It specifies the Docker image, environment variables, ports, resource requirements, IAM roles, and other settings needed to run your application in ECS.
 You must create a task definition before you can launch an ECS service.